What shape screen should I go for - 16:9 or Cinemascope?

 16:9 content can end up too small

-I changed the design quite late-on from Cinemascope to 16:9 when I learned my client had a great love for Formula 1 at the weekends.
-Looking at the screen maths, the Grand Prix would be too small and less impressive if we stuck with plan A.
+Recently I changed the design quite late-on from Cinemascope to 16:9, when I learned my client had a huge love for Formula 1 at the weekends.
+Looking at the screen maths, the Grand Prix would be too small and less impressive on the scope screen.

-After some showroom demonstrations, we agreed that a small compromise for films was better for this client and their tastes.
+After some showroom demonstrations back and forth, we agreed that a compromise for films was best for this client and their tastes.

 A little more complication